Henri Barbusse: Early life and career

+First World War

-The son of a French father and an English mother, Barbusse was born in Asnières-sur-Seine, France in 1873.
-Although he grew up in a small town, he left for Paris in 1889, at age 16.
-In 1914, at age 41, he enlisted in the French Army and served on the western front during World War I. Invalided out of the army three times, Barbusse would serve in the war for 17 months, until November 1915, when he was permanently moved into a clerical position due to pulmonary damage, exhaustion, and dysentery.
-On 8 June 1915, he is awarded the Croix de guerre with citation.
+In 1914, at age 41, he enlisted in the French Army and served on the Western front during World War I. Invalided out of the army three times, Barbusse served in the war for 17 months, until November 1915, when he was permanently moved into a clerical position due to pulmonary damage, exhaustion, and dysentery.
+On 8 June 1915, he was awarded the Croix de guerre with citation.
+In 1916, he participated in the battle of Verdun.
 He was reformed on 1 June 1917.

 Barbusse first came to fame with the publication of his novel Le Feu (translated by William Fitzwater Wray as Under Fire) in 1916, which was based on his experiences during World War I. By this time, Barbusse had become a pacifist, and his writing demonstrated his growing hatred of militarism.
 Le Feu drew criticism at the time for its harsh naturalism, but won the Prix Goncourt in December 1916.